ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

 {: row-headers}

-If you need to configure the LogDNA agent version 1, choose one of the following commands to install and configure the agent by using `kubectl` commands:
+If you need to configure the logging agent version 1, choose one of the following commands to install and configure the agent by using `kubectl` commands:

-The LogDNA agent version 1 is supported for Kubernetes 1.2 to 1.8 only.
+The logging agent version 1 is supported for Kubernetes 1.2 to 1.8 only.
 {: important}

 | Location                 | Command (By using public endpoints)               |